Liviu98/JMeterTesting/README.md

-# Teste-Jmeter
+# JMeter Tests
-Testari ale performantei folosind JMeter
+Performance testing using JMeter tools for the following sites: DemoqaBooks.